Whatsapp logo

 The attack starts with a phishing email sent by the attacker while posing as a company leader.
 Impersonating that individual and exploiting their authority, they attempt to get you to give up your personal mobile number.
 This is targeted approach, using information gained from social networks to identify leaders and their subordinates; hoping to find a vulnerable keen to make a good impression.
 Once you do, they use WhatsApp to bombard them with aggressive messages in the hopes of fooling them into making false purchases.

-Most businesses and establishments now offer some level of security awareness training to their employees/students etc. Here’s where that silly two-minute cartoon video on phishing that you’re forced to sit through once a year finally pays off.
-Phishing remains the number one method used to gain entry into a network and fortunately, there are many tell-tale signs of a phishing email.
-Based on an actual email received in these attacks, we have identified 4 of the typical indicators that should be sounding an alarm when you see them in your inbox:
+Most businesses and establishments now offer some level of cybersecurity awareness training to their employees, students, or staff.
+Here’s where that short two-minute phishing awareness video you’re required to watch once a year finally proves its value.
+Phishing attacks remain the number one method used by cybercriminals to gain unauthorized access to a network.
+Fortunately, there are several tell-tale signs of a phishing email.
+Based on an actual phishing attempt, we have identified 4 common indicators that should immediately raise red flags when reviewing your inbox:

 Picture1